When Silence becomes Scandal

 — “The First See [the pope] is judged by no one.”

-and concision of this law is deliberately rigorous and for good
+The clarity and concision of this law is deliberately rigorous

-reason — especially in light of the past 50 years which have
+and for good reason — especially in light of the past 50 years

-witnessed widespread and regular dissent and disobedience vis-à-vis
+which have witnessed widespread and regular dissent and disobedience

-the papacy on the part of cardinals, ordinaries, national “Catholic
+vis-à-vis the papacy on the part of cardinals, ordinaries, national

-on the part of the pontiffs preceding Francis has been rare,
+correction on the part of the pontiffs preceding Francis

-and peremptory character has no precedent in modern times.
-The
+authoritarian and peremptory character has no precedent in modern

 — and if it is divinely ordained why are the consequences